Bill of Exchange - Definition

 Who are the Parties Involved in a Bill of Exchange?

 Though there are several parties involved in a bill of exchange, the most common and main entities are as follows:

 - Drawer: This is the party that makes the bill ordering the payment of a specified amount of money.
 This party is the drawer of the instrument and obliges the drawee to make payments to the payee.

 - Drawee: This is an entity that receives the bill of exchange directing him to make payment of the specified amount of money.

 - Payee: This party is the one that receives a payment made by the drawee as specified in the bill of exchange.

-There are two types of bills of exchange that banks issue, also known as bank drafts.
-The documents can be referred to as trade drafts if individuals issue them.
+There are two types of bills of exchange.
+A bill of exchange issued by a banks is known as bank drafts.
+If an individual issues the document, it is known as a trade draft.
 The two types of bill exchange are as follows:

 - Sight bill: This is a type of bill of exchange where payment is immediate payment or on-demand.

 - Term bill: With this type of bill of exchange payment is for a later date (payment is made at a specified time in the future).